 6. DON’T Rule Out Experiences

 These days, gifts aren’t just the things you put in a box and wrap up with a bow.
-Now, you can even register for experiences like your honeymoon or a cooking class.
+Now, you can register for experiences like your honeymoon or a cooking class.
 Not convinced?
 We’ve got a whole blog devoted to 13 experience-based gifts to add to your registry to help inspire your wish list.
 Honeyfund makes it easy to set up a variety of experiences to add to your wedding registry, and it lets your guests contribute to big-ticket items with just a click.